utkuozdemir/pv-migrate/USAGE.md

-  -o, --no-chown                       omit chown on rsync -b, --no-progress-bar                do not display a progress bar -c, --source-context string          context in the kubeconfig file of the source PVC -k, --source-kubeconfig string       path of the kubeconfig file of the source PVC -R, --source-mount-read-only         mount the source PVC in ReadOnly mode (default true) -n, --source-namespace string        namespace of the source PVC
+  -o, --no-chown                       omit chown on rsync -b, --no-progress-bar                do not display a progress bar -c, --source-context string          context in the kubeconfig file of the source PVC -S  --source-dns-suffix              dns suffix for destination cluster (for inter-cluster services) -k, --source-kubeconfig string       path of the kubeconfig file of the source PVC -R, --source-mount-read-only         mount the source PVC in ReadOnly mode (default true) -n, --source-namespace string        namespace of the source PVC